 simxDefaultSubscriber: this topic informs the server to continuously execute the function, and continuously stream the response to the client.
 The client will be receiving the response inside of a callback function.
 Use this topic only when you want to receive the response from the same command continuously executed on the server side. (e.g. simxGetJointForce would typically use the default subscriber to execute).
 Defined callback functions are called via the simxSpinOnce function (when a response is available in the input buffer).

 simxCreatePublisher: this is very similar to simxDefaultPublisher, with the difference, that a dedicated publisher topic is created, i.e. a dedicated publishing channel is created.
 It can be useful to assign specific functions/commands to a dedicated publisher, specially with heavy data (e.g. simxSetVisionSensorImage would typically use a dedicated publisher to execute).

 simxCreateSubscriber: this is very similar to simxDefaultSubscriber, with the difference, that a dedicated subscriber topic is created, i.e. a dedicated subscriber channel is created.
 It can be useful to assign specific functions/commands to a dedicated subscriber, specially with heavy data (e.g. simxGetVisionSensorImage would typically use a dedicated subscriber to execute).

 By default, the B0-based remote API client and the server (i.e. CoppeliaSim) will run asynchronously.
 It is however possible to have the client trigger each simulation step individually, in order to achieve a synchronous operation.
-Following is a Python example of the synchronous mode:
+Following is a Python example of the stepped mode:

 with b0RemoteApi.RemoteApiClient('b0RemoteApi_pythonClient','b0RemoteApi') as client: